 Persistent feedback is also a sign you need to take the hearing aid to be looked at by a professional, since feedback can be a sign of an improper fit.
 Since your ear changes shape over time, your hearing aid can become slightly dislodged, creating a whistling or squealing sound.

 Your hearing is important, so you shouldn’t pick just any hearing care professional simply because you’re away from home.
 Doing some quick research before you head to the doctor can have a major impact on the rest of your vacation.

 Reviews: Online reviews are easily accessible, and while they don’t always present a full picture of the doctor and the clinic, the patients’ overall experience is often clearly communicated.
 Healthy Hearing offers a quick and easy hearing clinic directory, complete with reviews!

 Insurance: Insurance companies often review and rate the health care providers they cover.
 A quick phone call to your company will present you with several options.

 Referral: Ask around!
 If you’re visiting someone you know in the area, ask for a referral.
 Word-of-mouth referrals are often the happiest customers.

 Credentials: Check the hearing healthcare provider's degree or credentials.
 A Doctor of Audiology (Au.D.) is the highest degree an audiologist can earn.
-Other common credentials include Certificate of Clinical Competence in Audiology (CCC-A) and National Board Certified in Hearing Instrument Sciences (NBC-HIS).
+Other common credentials include Certificate of Clinical Competence in Audiology (CCC-A) and Board Certified in Hearing Instrument Sciences (BC-HIS).

 Preparing for the unexpected can be difficult, especially when you’re in unfamiliar territory.
 But just because you’re out of town doesn’t mean you’re at the mercy of the fates.
 The Internet can help you quickly find a quality audiologist in your area.